dchen376/ML---Music-Generation/README.md

 # Run this Sound Generative Model
   - parameters and weights of the trained model in step 3 is saved in the model folder
+  - use the FSDD as the data for sound generation
+  - download and use step 4 folder as this is the final step and contains the final version of the files for running the model